Milan-Brzon/AJ_OL/SB_Audio_Scripts.md

-## 1.38 / V 118 -  The classroom, 1, things in the classroom
+## 1.38 / V 118  -  The classroom - Things in the classroom

 <audio src="./assets/EF1_4ed_SB__01_38.mp3"></audio>